 Incremental budgeting is budgeting based on slight changes from the preceding period's budgeted results or actual results.
 This is a common approach in businesses where management does not intend to spend a great deal of time formulating budgets, or where it does not perceive any great need to conduct a thorough re-evaluation of the business.
 This mindset typically occurs when there is not a great deal of competition in an industry, so that profits tend to be perpetuated from year to year.
 There are several advantages to incremental budgeting, which are as follows:

-- Simplicity.
-The primary advantage is the simiplicity of incremental budgeting, being based on either recent financial results or a recent budget that can be readily verified.
+Simplicity.
+The primary advantage is the simplicity of incremental budgeting, being based on either recent financial results or a recent budget that can be readily verified.

 There are several downsides of incremental budgeting that make it a less than ideal choice.
 The issues are:

-- Incremental in nature.
-It assumes only minor changes from the preceding period, when in fact there may be major structural changes in the business or its environment that call for much more significant budget changes.
+Incremental in nature.
+It assumes only minor changes from the preceding period, when in fact there may be major structural changes in the business or its environment that call for much more significant budget alterations.

 In short, incremental budgeting results in such a conservative mindset in a business that it may actually be a noticeable driver in destroying a company over the long term.
 You should instead engage in a thorough strategic re-assessment of a business when constructing a budget, as well as a detailed investigation of expenditures.
 The result should be significant changes in the allocation of funds from period to period, as well as targeted operational changes that are intended to improve the competitive position of a business.